 XPeng Inc. Sponsored ADR (XPEV) Outpaces Stock Market Gains: What You Should Know

-Investors will be hoping for strength from XPeng Inc. Sponsored ADR as it approaches its next earnings release, which is expected to be May 23, 2022.
+Wall Street will be looking for positivity from XPeng Inc. Sponsored ADR as it approaches its next earnings report date.
+This is expected to be May 23, 2022.

-For the full year, our Zacks Consensus Estimates are projecting earnings of -$1.32 per share and revenue of $6.09 billion, which would represent changes of -53.49% and +86.5%, respectively, from the prior year.
+XPEV's full-year Zacks Consensus Estimates are calling for earnings of -$1.30 per share and revenue of $6.09 billion.
+These results would represent year-over-year changes of -51.16% and +86.5%, respectively.

-Investors should also note any recent changes to analyst estimates for XPeng Inc. Sponsored ADR.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors might also notice recent changes to analyst estimates for XPeng Inc. Sponsored ADR.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 1.15% lower.
-XPeng Inc. Sponsored ADR currently has a Zacks Rank of #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+XPeng Inc. Sponsored ADR is currently a Zacks Rank #3 (Hold).

 The Automotive - Foreign industry is part of the Auto-Tires-Trucks sector.
-This group has a Zacks Industry Rank of 207, putting it in the bottom 19% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 216, which puts it in the bottom 15% of all 250+ industries.

 Click to get this free report